davewatters/bookclub-ci-pp4/README.md

 ## - Purpose -
 [This app was created as the fourth Portfolio Project (PP4) for the Code Institute's Full Stack Web Development course.
 The app is to showcase skills to design a web application using an MVC framework and related contemporary technologies, and as a requirement is deployed to Heroku.]

-Some blurb about the app goes here
+An interactive social blog site for a Dubin Bookclub Meetup group.
+The club meets once a month in a social setting to discuss the books assigned for reading through popular vote.

+Organisers can post details of the books to be read for the next meetup.
+Members can leave comments on the books or the meeting and suggest new books for the group to read and dsicuss.
+Members can also vote for which books will be on next months reading list from the list of suggested books.
+Comments are only visibe to authenticated (logged-in) members unless they poster marks it as a public comment.

 ## - User Experience Design -

 - ### User stories

     - ### Design Strategy Goals
-        -    Create a simple onine Blackjack card game which will appeal to wide range of users
+        - Create an interactive blog site for a Bookclub members' group Meetup
         - Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile First design
+        - Site must allow admins (aka organisers) and users (aka members) to authenticate and interact with the content, e.g. create meetup info or post comments

     -   ### Design Scope to Deliver MVP
+        - #### Club Organiser Goals
+            As a site admin...
+            - I wanto to be able to setup and manage the book list
+            - I want to be able to setup and manage the monthly meetup information page

         - #### First Time Visitor Goals
             As a first time user...
             - I want to be able to intuitively navigate the site
-            -   I want to easily find instructions to understand how to use the site
+            - I want to easily find information about the book club and its social meetups
-            -   I want to be able to easily & quickly play the game
+            - I want to be able to register to become a club member
-            -   I want the site to be visually clear & appealing

         -   #### Returning Visitor Goals
             As a returning visitor...
-            -   I want to be able to quickly play the game
+            -   I want to be able to easily see details of the previous & next meetup
-            -   I want to be able to view and play the game on a mobile device
+            -   I want to be able to post comments

-        -   #### Frequent User Goals
-            As a frequent user...
-            -   I want to to be able to increase the difficulty level of the game to make play more exciting
+            -   I want to be able to vote for book of the month

 - ### Design
     -   #### Layout

     -   #### Content